ScanExam-II - Frequently Asked Questions

 ScanExam is a Windows only application and will not install and run directly on other computer operating systems such as Apple or Unix.
 This is not an insurmountable problem and two suggestions are offered:

 - Some Mac and Unix users utilize PC emulators installed on their Mac or other PC platforms.
 Such emulators permit the installation and execution of MS Windows based applications that would otherwise not be available on their platform.
-Using such an emulator, MMS and ScanExam may be installed and run on a Mac as if it were a PC.
+Using such an emulator, ScanExam may be installed and run on a Mac as if it were a PC.
 There are a number of different PC emulator programs available for download from the Internet, some are free and some are for purchase.